antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Again this group division can be stored in R2 to use in a next analysis.
 * To do so, hit the button **Store as track** that you can find on the left
 * On the following page, just click the button Next
-* To save the results in a way in which we will easily remember what the track was for and whic group showed wich expression, change the name of *Group 'cluster 1'* into **high** and of *Group 'cluster 2'* into **low**.
+* To save the results in a way in which we will easily remember what the track was for and which group showed which expression, change the name of *Group 'cluster 1'* into **high** and of *Group 'cluster 2'* into **low**.
 Also change *Track name* into **kmeans_imatinib_induced**
 * Click on Build set and go back to the main page